 2. I get to know myself better

 Even now, when traveling with my son, we have different time schedules.
-I get up very early int he morning to have my solo time.
+I get up very early in the morning to have my solo time.
 He likes to stay up late to have his.
-We ride together, we discover together, but we learn about ourselves all by ourself.
+We ride together, we discover together, but we learn about ourselves all by ourselves.

-And sometimes not even a choice made full heartedly.
+And sometimes this choice is not made full-heartedly.
 Solitude can have a dark side.
 It is only by experience I know now, how to balance it properly.

 I learn to embrace both my good and bad sides and realize they make me who I am

-3. I cross boundaries of my comfort zone
+3. I cross the boundaries of my comfort zone

-Taking that left turn I talked about before sometimes end s up in a dirt road.
-God I hate dirt road.
-I ride a tourbike and they are not suitable for rocky roads with lots of sand or mud.
+Taking that left turn I talked about before sometimes ends up on a dirt road.
+God, I hate dirt roads.
+In the Philippines, I rode a touring bike and they are not suitable for rocky roads with lots of sand or mud.
 But I can do it.
 I learn how to.
 I learn how to handle situations like emergency nightly evacuations because of a hotel fire.
 I learn how to ride at night.
 I learn how to say ‘no’ to the endless stream of beggars and Filipino people thinking I am a money grab.

-I have to learn how to feel safe, how ot overcome fear, how to handle situations I never pictured myself in.
+I have to learn how to feel safe, how to overcome fear, and how to handle situations I never pictured myself in.

-I have to ask for help from total strangers, like the other day when my bike was stuck in the sand and I could not pull the 150 kilo out.
-Filipino man love to be the knight in shining armour, but most of the time it comes with a lecture about women riding a clutch motorbike.
+I have to ask for help from total strangers, like the other day when my bike was stuck in the sand and I could not pull the 150 kilos out.
+Most men love to be the knight in shining armor, but most of the time it comes with a lecture about women riding a clutch motorbike.

-I have trouble asking for help, specially when I already know there is a downside to it: the lecture about women and tour bikes
+I have trouble asking for help, especially when I already know there is a downside to it: the lecture about women and tour bikes

 4. I reflect on my experiences better when I’m alone

 I’ve learned to reflect on situations by myself.
-Did, in the past, I call upon a friend.
+Did, in the past, I call upon a friend?
 Now I reflect in silence.
-Or under the shower taking out loud to myself.
+Or under the shower talking out loud to myself.
 I can be my own judge and juror.
 I seek my learning curve in situations that stick to the emotional side of me and tend to use up too much energy.
-How to avoid that, what to learn from it and do I need to handle thing differently in the future?
+How to avoid that, what to learn from it, and do I need to handle things differently in the future?
 Sometimes the answer is plain yes, other days I have to accept that life comes the way it comes and shit sometimes happens I cannot stop the world from turning.